Buffalo & Erie County Public Library – Downtown

 Fully Handicap/Stroller accessible.

-This building will host a button making activity for kids!
+This building will host a hands-on activity for kids and their families!

 Visitor Experience:

-lnsider view of this extraordinary building!
-30 minute tours offered on the hour, starting at 10 a.m. (last tour at 3 p.m.)
-Led by knowledgeable library staff, you will be treated to highlights including an overview of library services and the history of the Library, our local history and genealogy room, the Mark Twain room and a peek at our 2-city-block-long Tiers where we store books – not normally viewable by the public.
-We will also have a hands on button making activity for kids and families.
-Meet in front of the Launch Pad on the first floor for tours.
+Get an insider view of this extraordinary building!
+30 minutes tours will be offered every hour on the hour, beginning at 10:00am, with the last tour beginning at 3:00pm.
+Led by knowledgeable library staff, you will learn about breadth of library services, the history of the Central Library, our local history collections and genealogy room, and the Mark Twain Room.
+Guided tours will provide a behind-the-scenes peek at the Tiers, the 2-city-block-long spaces where our expansive collections are stored.
+We will also have a hands-on activity for kids and families.
+Tours will meet and begin at the Ring of Knowledge.

 Building Description: